beaacastro/CSC207-Final-Project/README.md

 ## List of Technical Problems Blocking Progress
 * Ticketmaster offers many APIs.
 The Discovery API has limited features compared to Partner API and Presence API, which can’t view available seat inventory status or purchase tickets in advance.
 * The Ticketmaster Discovery API has a default quota of 5000 API calls per day and a rate limitation of 5 requests per second.
 This could cause a problem if we want to publish this application as the amount of users who can use this application per day would be 5000.

-## Example of Calling the API from Java